digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Revert Encrypted Private Key Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If ever you wish to change the encrypted private key store and revert back to using an unencrypted store, you must restart the nodes with an updated configuration that includes
+If you wish to change the encrypted private key store and revert back to using an unencrypted store, you must restart the nodes with an updated configuration that includes

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/encrypted-store-reverted.conf